HM Lord-Lieutenant of Hampshire

 Mr Alan J Morgan, MA (Oxon), FCA, ATII. is Chair of Governors and is a qualified Chartered Accountant and Chartered Tax Advisor.
 He spent most of his career as a Partner with Chartered Accountants Deloitte, becoming the Senior Partner of their Southampton office before retiring in May 2008.
 Alan is married with two sons who have both attended the School.
 His passions include music and rugby.

-Mrs Caryn Musker, Chartered MCIPD is Chair of the Stroud committee, a Chartered Member of the Chartered Institute of Personnel & Development and has run her own independent executive recruitment consultancy, Ashton Gray Executive Recruitment Limited, since 2004.
-She previously held senior HR roles with Grant Thornton in Southampton and London.
-She has been a Trustee of children’s charity The Brainwave Centre since 2013 and was previously Chairman of the Solent Committee for youth charity Fairbridge, and a volunteer Gamesmaker at the London 2012 Olympics.
+Mrs Caryn Musker, Chartered MCIPD is Chair of the Stroud committee.
+A Chartered Member of the Chartered Institute of Personnel & Development, her career spans over 40 years in HR and executive recruitment.
+Previous trustee roles include children's charity Brainwave and chairing the Solent committee of national youth charity Fairbridge.
 She is married with a son, who attended KES, and a daughter.

 Mr Mark Chaloner, MA (Cantab), Barrister-at-Law is a member of the Finance committee.
 He is a family law barrister and was previously an elected member of Southampton City Council representing the Shirley Ward in Southampton and was additionally a Finance Cabinet Member.